peterjc/galaxy_blast/tools/blast_rbh/README.rst

         - Tweak Python script to work under Python 2 or Python 3. v0.1.12 - Use ``<command detect_errors="aggressive">`` (internal change only).
-        - Single quote command line arguments (internal change only).
+        - Single quote command line arguments (internal change only). v0.2.0  - Refactored to use more than one Python file (internal change only).
 ======= ======================================================================